 Why choose a resale condo as an investment property?

 By and large, most investors prefer a resale condo.
-This isn’t always the case, but it does provide a few big advantages:
+This is not always the case, but going down the resale route does provide a few big advantages:

 You can start renting out the place immediately